 In addition to interest rates, each lender charges fees.
 Loan fees typically include one or more of the following:

-- Origination fee: As a commission, this is an upfront fee charged by the lender for processing a new loan.
+- Origination fee: The lender charges this upfront fee for processing a new loan as a commission.

 - Processing fee: This is a catch-all term for the miscellaneous costs of underwriting a loan that lenders sometimes pass on to the borrower.

-- Utilization Fee: A lender bases these annual fees on the amount of credit actually used by a borrower [in instances where the loan is drawn down in smaller advances].
+- Utilization Fee: A lender bases these annual fees on the amount of credit a borrower uses [in instances where the loan is drawn down in smaller advances].

 - Documentation fees.
 Some banks charge a documentation fee (in the $100-200 range) for filing a loan application.